Annotation Interface OnChange

 }

-Here the path "friends.name" seems incorrect because "friends" has type Person, while "name" is a field of NamedPerson, a narrower type than Person.
-However, this will still work as long as there is no ambiguity, i.e., in this example, there are no other sub-types of Person with a different field named "name".
+The path "->friends" implies type Person, but the field "name" is a field of NamedPerson, a narrower type than Person.
+However, this will still work as long as there is no ambiguity; in this example, "no ambiguity" would mean no other sub-types of Person exist that have a non-String "name" field.

-Note also in the example above the SimpleFieldChange parameter to the method friendNameChanged() necessarily has generic type NamedPerson, not Person.
+Note that in the example above, the SimpleFieldChange parameter to the method friendNameChanged() necessarily has generic type NamedPerson, not Person.

 Other Notes